March Nintendo Direct in the works with focus on 2020 lineup

 The next Nintendo Direct is in the works.
 The publisher hasn’t confirmed the event yet, but it’s in the final stages of putting the video presentation together.
 That’s based on what we’re hearing as well as some other indicators.
 Expect a Nintendo Direct soon.
-The company is penciling in something for next week that could either end up as the Direct or one of the company’s indie showcases (like the one it released around GDC 2019).
-But if it broadcasts an Indie World show next week — possibly on March 18 — a full Direct will follow soon after.
+The company is penciling in one of its indie showcases (like the one it released around GDC 2019) for next week — likely March 18.
+A full, general Direct will follow soon after — likely March 26.

 Unlike the last two Directs, which focused on specific games (Pokémon and Animal Crossing: New Horizons), the next Direct will take a broader look at the Nintendo Switch’s upcoming lineup.
 Nintendo’s first-party slate is the subject of many rumors, and I can’t confirm what it will show off.
-But it will bring in support from third-party publishers and developers.
-So expect to hear about a wide variety of games that you can pick up for Nintendo’s hybrid home/handheld Switch console.
+But expect the company to continue relying heavily on remasters and ports.

-This Direct also gives Nintendo one last opportunity to excite fans for Animal Crossing’s March 20 release.
-But it’s unlikely that it will spend a significant amount of time on the social-life simulator.
+But Nintendo will also bring in support from third-party publishers and developers.
+So expect to hear about a wide variety of games that you can pick up for Nintendo’s hybrid home/handheld Switch console through the summer and beyond.

 I’ve reached out to Nintendo, but it declined to comment.